Trow-Registry/trow/docs/USER_GUIDE.md

 If the error is not to do with validation and you used the quick-install, it may be that the node is unable to pull from the Trow registry.
 By default nodes are configured by the `copy-certs` job.
-You can check that the job completed succesfully with `kubectl get jobs -n kube-public`.
+You can check that the job completed successfully with `kubectl get jobs -n kube-public`.
 If the node is new, try running the script `install/copy-certs.sh`.